-When creating a brand identity for a community, it is important to consider what your unique value proposition is and who will be the most attracted to it.
+When creating a brand identity for a community, it is important to consider the community’s unique selling point, value proposition, and target audience.

 Start with a renter in mind.

-Imagine what the experience will be like when a prospect tours your community, signs a lease, moves in, and lives in your community.
-Why will this person choose to live in your community instead of your competitors?
-Do they think about the design of the community, the new location they have access to, or the people they plan to invite to the rooftop lounge for drinks?
+Imagine what the experience will be like when a prospect tours the community, signs a lease, moves in, and lives in the community.
+Why will this person choose to live in this community instead of a nearby competitor?
+Are they attracted to the design of the community, the new location they have access to or the people they plan to invite to the rooftop lounge for drinks?